akpw/akpw/_posts/2016-06-16-CollectionView-I.md

     // Origin changes?
     if oldBounds.origin != newBounds.origin {
-        // find and invalidate sections that would fall into the new bounds guard let sectionIdxPaths = sectionsHeadersIDxs(forRect: newBounds) else {return invalidationContext}
+        // find and invalidate the sections that would fall into the new bounds guard let sectionIdxPaths = sectionsHeadersIDxs(forRect: newBounds) else {return invalidationContext}

         // then invalidate